 - Don’t put a bandage on the wound to help prevent bacteria growth

-If you are unsure whether the snake was venomous or not, it is always best to get checked out by a medical professional than risking losing a limb or your life.
+When you are unsure whether the snake was venomous or not, it is always best to get checked out by a medical professional than risk losing a limb or your life.

 The Final Word

 Venomous snakes may not quite be the devil incarnate, but they can still be pretty nasty creatures.
 If you learn about them and respect them you are less likely to have an incident with one.
 A seasoned outdoorsman is less likely to get bit than someone thrashing around in their flower beds with a garden rake.

 Here are some other guides our subscribers have found helpful:

 - How to Identify a Spider Bite and Treat It

 - Survival First Aid Kit Guide, Tips, and Checklist